Manage users on cloud instances

 1. 3

-Run the following command to update the password:
+Run the following command to delete the user:

 passwd <username>